AhmadAFS1/OmniVoice/OmniVoice_local.md

 - Keep the text/token generation orchestration in native code or a React Native native module.
 - Convert the heavy neural pieces first, likely the main model and audio decoder/tokenizer path.
-- Avoid Whisper ASR and avoid voice cloning initially.
+- Keep voice cloning in scope, but do not require the voice-clone prompt encoder to be exported in the first milestone.
-- Start with auto/design voice only.
+- Avoid Whisper ASR initially by requiring `ref_text` when testing clone mode.
 - Use short fixed-shape test cases first, then expand once latency and memory are understood.

 ### ONNX vs Core ML